Nitrokey/libnitrokey/README.md

 A C++14 complying compiler is required due to heavy use of variable templates.
 For feature support tables please check [table 1](https://gcc.gnu.org/projects/cxx-status.html#cxx14) or [table 2](http://en.cppreference.com/w/cpp/compiler_support).

-libnitrokey is developed and tested with the latest compilers: g++ 6.2, clang 3.8.
-We use Travis CI to test builds also on g++ 5.4 and under OSX compilers starting up from xcode 8.2 environment.
+libnitrokey is developed and tested with a variety of compilers, starting from g++ 6.2 and clang 3.8.
+We use Travis CI to test builds also on g++ 5.4 and under OSX compilers starting up from xcode 9 environment.

 ## Getting sources
 This repository uses `git submodules`.